RaGuL929/QTPI-assignment/README.md

 # QTPI-assignment

-Chatbot to assist college inquiries
+Chatbot to assist college inquiries.

 Intents Entities and Dialogs can be direclty imported to IBM-Watson Chatbot